Editing still in progress

 A further post-game meal would be consumed back at the hotel.

-You can read more about post-game nutrition here.
+You can read more about post-game nutrition here (in progress)

 A professional rugby player’s diet is not too dissimilar to that of an amateur athlete.
 They still need help and support sometimes.
 The only glaringly obvious differences are the quantity and the laser-like precision of their dietary makeup for performance reasons.

 I’d like to once again thank the contributors for their valued contribution.
 I was overwhelmed by their generosity in giving up their precious time for this article.